 The same nutrient solutions can be used to culture cells and tissues into organs and plants under aseptic conditions.
 The nutrients further require the addition of proper vitamins and plant hormones.
 Using this method, it is possible to grow a complete plant from any single living cell from any part of the plant body, provided the cell possesses a nucleus.
 Tissue culture methods have as greater application in horticultural, agricultural industry and pharmaceutical industries.
-Now a days even some vaccines are produced by plants on large scale.
+Now a days even some vaccines are produced by using transgenic plants on large scale.

 ROLE OF VITAMINS

 Vitamins are a class of organic compounds.
-They are absolutely required for the maintenance of healthy life processes.
+They are absolutely required for the maintenance of healthy life processes of both plants and animals including bcteria.
 Though they are required in small amounts, their capability of sustenance and their ability to perform biochemical functions is remarkable.
 The history of vitamins is one of the most important chapters in the field of medicine.
 People in olden days, knew that night blindness can be overcome or cured buy eating liver or using liver extracts.
 It is not until the British sailors on seven seas suffered from scurvy, that people realized the requirement of lime juice as a supplement in their diet.
 In fact, it was Casimir Funk who demonstrated that the extracts from rice husk, was able to cure the disease of Beriberi prevalent in human beings.
 Realizing the importance of some compounds which had amines so vital to the human body they were called as ‘Vitamins’.
 Since then, remarkable progress has been made in this field.
 A large number of vitamins have been discovered, their structure and functions have been elucidated.
 It is paradoxical that the highly evolved human being is incapable of synthesizing the required vitamins, it is by the quirk of nature, the plants are endowed with the ability to synthesize all the required vitamins and also capable of supplying to other animals.
 Because of plants capacity to synthesize almost all vitamins in its body, it is difficult to obtain data on the symptoms due to deficiency of vitamins.
 However, the knowledge about vitamins deficiency in plants has come from the invitro studies of root cultures where roots don’t grow without the addition of some vitamins this indicates that roots cannot synthesize some vitamins that are needed for their growth.
 Nonetheless, the knowledge about vitamins role in cellular metabolism has come mostly from animal studies.
 In this text a brief account of the source, structure and function of vitamins has been discussed.
 The study of vitamins is very important in understanding the biological processes.
 Based on the solubility, vitamins have been grouped into water soluble vitamins and fat soluble vitamins.
 Fat soluble vitamins are A, D.E & K and the rest are water soluble.
 Most of the vitamins have been found to act as coenzymes and some act as growth regulators.

 Thiamine (Vitamin B1): Deficiency of this causes beriberi in human beings.
 In plants this vitamin is found in large quantities in actively growing regions and also in the husks of cereal grains.
 It is synthesized in leaves in the presence of light and then translocates to other regions preferably to growing regions.